spectralnanodiamond/ImageTextureFinder/README.md

 # ImageTextureFinder
 A project to create an easy-to-use way of finding areas of common patterns and structures within an image.
 Should work on any image, designed for use on any biological images including DAPI, IMC and H&E.

+This 'B_parallel' branch is faster and uses less disk space when compared to the main branch, so is recommended.

 A test image file is current located here: https://zenodo.org/record/7821268#.ZDaHS3bMIuU
 (this would require changes to the code, or you can use the image provided in private google drive)